-Leaving comments on blogs is an old-school search engine optimization technique…but is it still effective in this social media world where most of the conversation has moved off blogs and onto Facebook or Twitter?
+Leaving comments on blogs is an old-school search engine optimization technique…but is it still effective in this social media world, where most of the conversation has moved off the blogs and onto Facebook or Twitter?

 The answer is yes!

 More than ever, leaving comments on blogs is a good strategy for building up your social web influence, improving your SEO efforts and driving more business your way.

 That’s why I wanted to share with you some of the things that I’ve learned about commenting, SEO and the social web over the last year and how you can leverage them.

 First off, leaving comments will help you reach out to people, making you more influential.
 How else could you connect with a blogger or thought leader if not by contributing consistently on his or her blog through the comments?
 Those bloggers see that you are reading what they write, and a good comment lets them know that you spent time writing it.